Installing and Configuring Symfony

 Basing your Project on a Specific Symfony Version¶

-If your project needs to be based on a specific Symfony version, pass the version
+In case your project needs to be based on a specific Symfony version, use the

 If you want your project to be based on the latest Symfony LTS version,

 lts as the second argument of the